sheauxuan/hostel-manangement-system/README.md

-HOW TO SET UP AND RUN
+HOW TO SET UP AND RUN?

 1. Download and Install Apache NetBeans 18